Aorimn/dislocker/README.md

 ## Installation and requirements

-See `INSTALL.txt` for things dealing with the install process.
+See `INSTALL.md` for things dealing with the install process.
 Once installed, see `dislocker(1)` for details on how to use it.